awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

 ### Create the KPI Dashboard using a CloudFormation Template

+Note: This will only work if you **have not** deployed CID and CUDOS using the CloudFormation template above.

-1. Login via SSO in your Cost Optimization account
+1. Login in to your Cost Optimization account

 2. Click the **Launch CloudFormation button** below to open the **pre-populated stack template** in your CloudFormation console and select **Next**